KhaoulaElmajni/IHM_PROJECT_WORDPRESS_TEMPLATE/README.md

 > a dropdown list of the branches that exist in ESTSB [color=#fd837b]
 ---

-* <strong style="color: dark ; opacity: 0.80">:pray: Finally we want say thank you to the one and only, our professor Mr BADDI YOUSSEF *Doctor Assistant in UCD* for his supporting  and encouraging to us, also for giving us this opportunity to improve our skills and to know new technologies as those giant ones that we worked on.
+* <strong style="color: dark ; opacity: 0.80">:pray: Finally we want say thank you to the one and only,to our professor Mr BADDI YOUSSEF *Doctor Assistant in UCD* for his supporting  and encouraging to us, also for giving us this opportunity to improve our skills and to know a new technologies as those giant ones that we worked on.

 *see also about* Mr [BADDI](https://ma.linkedin.com/in/youssefbaddi/fr)
 </strong>